AstraaDev/Discord-SelfBot/README.md

 `shutdown` - Stop the selfbot.
 `*uptime` - Returns how long the selfbot has been running.
 `*remoteuser <@user>` - Authorize a user to execute commands remotely.
-`copycat START|STOP <@user>` - Automatically reply with the same message whenever the mentioned user speaks.
+`copycat ON|OFF <@user>` - Automatically reply with the same message whenever the mentioned user speaks.
 `*ping` - Returns the bot's latency.
 `*pingweb <url>` - Ping a website and return the HTTP status code (e.g., 200 if online).
 `*geoip <ip>` - Looks up the IP's location.